duydo/duydo.github.io/content/post/effective_jpa.md

 ---
-title: "Effective JPA with Enumeration"
+title: "Effective Persistence of Enums in Java: A Deep Dive into Safe and Scalable Design"
 date: 2010-01-24T08:17:50+07:00
 lastmod: 2010-01-24T08:17:50+07:00
-draft: true
-keywords: []
-description: ""
 tags: ["java", "jpa", "engineering"]
-categories: []
-author: ""

-# You can also close(false) or open(true) something for this content.
-# P.S. comment can only be closed
-comment: true
-toc: false
-autoCollapseToc: false
-# You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
-contentCopyright: false
-reward: false
-mathjax: false
 ---

 How to persist an enumeration effectively?
 Here is my experience.

-I will use Wordpress for example.
-We all know that every post in Wordpress blog system has a status with possible values: draft, pending-review, published...
+I'll use Wordpress as an example.
+We all know that every post in Wordpress blog system has a status with possible values: `draft`, `pending-review`, `published` and so on.

 <!--more-->

-There are some ways to model the post entity.
-We can save status as an integer value in database: `draft -> 0`, `pending-review -> 1`, `published -> 2`
+There are several common ways to model this post entity in a Java application.
+We could start by simply saving the status as an integer value in the database, where: `draft -> 0`, `pending-review -> 1`, `published -> 2`.

-### Version 1
+### Version 1: Using Integers (Simple but Unsafe)

 ```java
 @Entity